DoSomething/infrastructure/README.md

 }
 ```

-You can run `terraform format` at any time to format your code, or install the Terraform extension [for your editor](https://github.com/hashicorp/terraform-ls/blob/main/docs/USAGE.md).
+You can run `terraform fmt` at any time to format your code, or install the Terraform extension [for your editor](https://github.com/hashicorp/terraform-ls/blob/main/docs/USAGE.md).

 Alright, now you're ready to build some infrastructure!! 🏗